david0154/Arya/README.md

 🌐 Server Configuration

-Arya supports automatic server configuration with Apache and Nginx, including SSL setup using Let's Encrypt.
+Arya supports automatic server setup with Apache and Nginx, including SSL configuration using Let's Encrypt for secure connections.

 ---